 The Outer Banks Season 3 Cast

-You can expect all of the main cast members to return: Chase Stokes as John B, Madelyn Cline as Sarah, Madison Bailey as Kie, Jonathan Daviss as Pope, and Rudy Pankow as JJ.
-We’ll also likely see the rest of the Camerons again, considering that in the final moments of Season 2, Rafe (Drew Starkey) promises a weakened Ward (Charles Esten) that he’ll track Sarah down.
+All of the main cast members are confirmed to return: Chase Stokes as John B, Madelyn Cline as Sarah, Madison Bailey as Kie, Jonathan Daviss as Pope, and Rudy Pankow as JJ.
+We’ll also see the rest of the Camerons again, considering that in the final moments of Season 2, Rafe (Drew Starkey) promised a weakened Ward (Charles Esten) that he’d track Sarah down.
 Sarah’s stepmom Rose, played by Caroline Arapoglou, will also likely factor into Season 3, as she proved to be just as criminal as her husband.

-Another character you can expect to see again is Carlacia Grant’s Cleo, who ends up marooned on the island with the Pogues after helping them escape Ward’s boat.
-Josh Pate even hints that Cleo could become a love interest for Pope.
-While discussing Kie and Pope’s failed relationship, he says that though Pope was “hurt,” they didn’t want him to make him “pitiful.”
+Carlacia Grant’s Cleo, who got marooned on the island with the Pogues after helping them escape Ward’s boat, has also been upped to a series regular.
+Josh Pate hinted that she could even become a love interest for Pope.
+While discussing Kie and Pope’s failed relationship, he said that though Pope was “hurt,” they didn’t want him to make him “pitiful.”
 “That's why we were excited to introduce Cleo this season as another member of the Pogues.
-That gives us more romances to play going forward,” Josh says.
+That gives us more romances to play going forward,” Josh said.

 The Outer Banks Season 3 Plot